These terms and conditions form the basis on which you can visit us and our website. Please read them carefully as they contain important information.

 10. Delivery charges

 Delivery charges vary according to the type of goods ordered.
-Most of our items have free delivery to a UK address.
-Delivery to countries outside the UK generally incur a separate shipping cost.
+Most items over £50 have free delivery to a UK mainland address.
+Delivery to areas outside of mainland UK (eg Scottish Highlands and islands, Channel Islands, Northern Ireland, Isle of Wight, Isle of Man etc) and to other countries will incur an additional shipping cost.

 11.1 Our delivery charges are set out Here on our website.